Maria Pitillo

 Maria Pitillo (born January 8, 1966) is an American retired actress.
 She has starred in films and on television, most notably as Audrey Timmonds in Godzilla (1998).
-She also had a recurring role on the TV series Providence.
+She also had a recurring role on the television series Providence.

-Early life
+Early life and education

 Pitillo was born on January 8, 1966, in Elmira, New York, and grew up in Mahwah, New Jersey.
 Her parents divorced and her father moved Maria and her sisters, Lisa and Gina, to Mahwah, New Jersey.
 She attended Mahwah High School, where she was on the track team, before transferring to Northern Highlands Regional High School.
 She was prevented from attending her high school graduation ceremony after an altercation with her English teacher.

 Career

 1986–1992

 Pitillo was living in suburban New Jersey, and working as a department store clerk when a friend invited her to audition for a TV commercial.
 Her first job was an advertisement for Pepto Bismol.
 Subsequent commercial work included an ad for Bank of Boston, York Peppermint Pattie, Kentucky Fried Chicken, and Chic Jeans, among others.
 In the fall of 1987, Pitillo was cast as Nancy Don (Lewis) on the ABC soap opera, Ryan's Hope, which lasted until that series ended its run in 1989.

 Pitillo later said that she did not consider acting as a serious career choice until after Chaplin (1992).